cb2060/scilib/talk.md

 ## NumPy - Linear algebra

-Attention has to be paid at `*` which is an element-wsie product instead of a matrix dot product.
+Attention has to be paid at `*` which is an element-wise product instead of a matrix dot product.
 The function `dot` is used in numpy (see 'Transposing arrays').

 To do calculations on matrices, `numpy.linalg` has a standard set of functions, like `diag` (return the diagonal elements of a square matrix), `trace`, `det` (matrix determinant), `eig` (eigenvalues and eigenvectors of a square matrix), `inv` (inverse),...